Nadeschda Gernet

-Nadeschda Gernet, also Nadezhda, Russian: Надежда Николаевна Гернет, (April 18, 1877 – January 1, 1943), was a Russian mathematician.
-Gernet was the second woman in Russia to earn a doctorate.
-She extended the calculus of variations to further functions on the basis developed by her instructor, David Hilbert, and was one of the first to include inequalities in the calculus of variations.
+Nadeschda Nikolayevna Gernet (Note: Also cited as Nadezhda.) (Надежда Николаевна Гернет; April 18, 1877 – January 1, 1943) was a Russian mathematician, academic, and the second Russian woman to earn a doctorate.
+Gernet extended the calculus of variations to further functions on the basis developed by her instructor, David Hilbert, and was one of the first to include inequalities in the calculus of variations.

 Life and career

-Gernet was born in the Russian Empire city of Simbirsk, now Ulyanovsk.
-She was the daughter of State Councillor, Nikolai v.
-Gernet, and his wife Nadezhda.
+Gernet was born on April 18, 1877 in Simbirsk (now Ulyanovsk), to Nikolai V. Gernet, a state councillor and his wife Nadezhda.

 In the spring of 1894, Gernet graduated from high school in Simbirsk with a gold medal.
 That fall, she began her higher education at Women's University of Saint Petersburg, where she took science and math-related classes.
 She was the first to graduate from the Women's University of Petersburg.
 Gernet's academic interests included, but were not limited to, mathematics, astronomy, and physics.

-In 1902, Gernet received a PhD for her thesis Untersuchung zur Variationsrechnung (On One New Method in the Variation of Calculus), written at the University of Göttingen in Germany.
+In 1902, Gernet received a PhD for her thesis Untersuchung zur Variationsrechnung ("On One New Method in the Variation of Calculus"), written at the University of Göttingen in Germany.
 She was the second female doctoral candidate to study under the instruction of David Hilbert, Anne Bosworth having been the first.
 In her thesis, Gernet extended the calculus of variations and generalized Hilbert's independence theorem to the case of two unknown functions.
 After defending her thesis, Gernet became the second woman in Russia to hold a doctorate, and the International Catalogue of Scientific Literature: First Volume indexed Gernet's book within the same year.

 As her German doctorate was not recognized in Russia, in 1915 Gernet submitted her thesis On the Fundamental Simplest Problems of Variation Calculus to Moscow University in order to obtain a Russian master's degree which would also enable her to take up a university position.
 Gernet included a summary of the past achievements within the field of calculus of variations, and she was the first to attempt the inclusion of inequalities in the calculus of variations.